Cammy-the-block/SimpleInventoryBackup/readme.md

 ##Commands
 **/backupinventory <player>** - Backs up a given player's inventory.
 To back up all players' inventories use all in place of a player name.
-**restoreInventory <player>** - Restores a given player's inventory to the backup.
+**/restoreInventory <player>** - Restores a given player's inventory to the backup.
 To restore all player's inventories use all in place of a player name.
-**requestInventoryRestore** - Request that an admin restore their inventory.
+**/requestInventoryRestore** - Request that an admin restore their inventory.

 ##Permissions
 **simpleinventorybackup.backup** - Allows a player to backup inventories.